 - Nail making: Students will be able to see the differences between hand-forged nails and modern wire nails.
 Demonstrations of the process may be available if a blacksmith is on site (pre-scheduling required).
 Nails are the foundation of construction, both in the Federalist period and today.

 - Wood processing: This important task relates to heating and cooking by fire and the interdependence of all daily chores in the 18th century.
 Students will use blunt wood processing tools that are used with wedges (and thus safer than axes).
 Students can also help staff use the two-man saw.

 - Board/rail making: Students observe a demonstration of how to rive boards out of logs or make fence rails, essential work on every farm.
 Students will not be allowed to use sharp implements but can participate in work using blunt processing tools.

 The nature of the activities in this area change dramatically based on the seasons and states of the animals.
-Many of these activities can only be performed once during a session (e.g., feeding the animals).
+Many of these activities can only be performed during a morning visit and once during a session (e.g., feeding the animals).

 - Feeding the turkeys and chickens: This introductory activity allows students to get close to animals that are smaller and more comfortable with groups than the cattle.
 It encourages them to consider where our food comes from.

 - Collecting eggs: Continues to build an understanding of where food comes from.
 Students climb in the hay barn and coop looking for them.
 This also increases the students’ comfort with the site.